habyaad/cubex/README.md

 #### Trade-offs
 - No Offline Sync: Given the remote-only datasource setup, offline synchronization was not implemented, although the architecture allows for easy extension if needed in the future.
 - Limited Animations: To maintain simplicity and focus on core functionality, the use of animations was kept out.
+- I also could not develop the best designs as I saw the email only this morning(D-Day).

 ### Previews